Cyberbullying: In social media

-Cyberbullying has become more common nowadays because of all the technology that children have access to.
+Cyberbullying has become more prevalent in recent years due to the technology to which children have widespread access.
 The most common apps that teenagers use to cyberbully are Instagram, Twitter, and Snapchat.
 Cyberbullying has become harder to stop because parents and teachers are unaware of when and where it is happening.
 A 2006 study found that 45% of teens and 30% of adolescents were cyberbullied while at school.
 This was linked to the reason students had access to their online devices such as cell phones or computers.
 Teens will say awful things to one another online and what they do not realize is that once it is said and published online it will not go away.
-Home used to be a safe place for teens, but now a child is still within reach of becoming a victim of cyberbullying.- whether it is through YouTube, Ask.fm, or a text message.
+Home used to be a safe place for teens, but now a child is still within reach of becoming a victim of cyberbullying – whether it is through YouTube, Ask.fm, or a text message.
 Wherever you face, it is easy to come across Cyberbullying making it almost impossible to escape.

 According to a 2013 Pew Research study, eight out of ten teens who use social media now share more information about themselves than they have in the past.
 This includes their location, images, and contact information.
 In order to protect children, it is important that personal information such as age, birthday, school/church, phone number, etc. be kept confidential.